Nanny Finding And Welcoming A New Nanny

 Our checklist for families appointing a new nanny is a handy resource that may help you check through everything you need to do before making an appointment.

-Both parties should be feeling positive and maybe even excited by this stage!
+Both parties should be feeling optimistic and maybe even excited by this stage!

-It’s also the time to introduce any other adult family members.
-In the case of couples, it’s vital that a new nanny gels with both parents.
+Meet the family: This is also a time to introduce other adult family members.
+For couples, it’s vital that a new nanny gels with both parents.

 If this is the first time a nanny meets the child, as possibly his or her nanny, see how they engage together.
 Even at this stage, the visible chemistry between the nanny and the child is essential.